anishVermaIsHere/workflow/README.md

 - Copy and Delete Nodes,
 - Save and Loaded workflow
 - Execute the workflow after uploading `.csv` file data
+- Showing server processing (with progress bar) on each step while workflow execution

 *To start application: You have to install first NodeJS from here [NodeJS download](https://nodejs.org/en/download/prebuilt-installer) in your system and after installation follow these steps as below*